 There are multiple benefits to using skill assessment tools in your hiring process.
 We’ll cover the three that provide the most significant return on investments:

 - They don’t discriminate on any basis.
 With a job simulation test, you won’t have to worry about bias.
 The candidates will receive the test, they will do them, and you will get the results.
 There won’t be a way for bias to meddle in the process, discriminating against anyone based on race, ethnicity, geographical location, appearance, gender, age, etc.

 - They are a scalable solution.
 CV screening needs quite some help when it comes to assessing dozens of applications.
 With work sample tests, you won’t have that problem.
 No matter the number of candidates, the hiring manager will still spend roughly the same amount of time in the process.
 It’s easy to send 50 more tests to your candidates, but it’s not easy to read, review, and analyze 50 more resumes.

 - They provide a fantastic candidate experience.
 From a candidate’s perspective, there’s nothing worse than spending hours on your application, sending it, and not receiving any feedback from the company.
 You have no idea if you did something wrong, why you weren’t invited for an interview, or if anyone saw your application.
 It’s simply crushing.

-However, with online assessments, you will bypass that problem.
+However, with assessment interviews, you will bypass that problem.
 If they score well, they will be invited for an interview.
 If not, they won’t be invited.
 The candidates will have clarity over how the process works, and they will know that it’s in their hands (and skills) to get invited for an interview.

 Keep up with the industry leaders.

 The hiring process is changing, and it’s changing fast.
 Industry leaders already adapted to it, and it’s up to you to keep up.
-To provide the necessary help to your CV screening process by starting to use online assessments.
+To provide the necessary help to your CV screening process by starting to use online assessments and .